reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 # Learning Objectives

-These learning objectives describe what you will be able to do as a result of completing this tutorial.
+The following learning objectives describe what you will be able to do as a result of completing this tutorial.

 1. Define essential Reach terms.
 1. Build a simple Reach command-line DApp.